Company Wide Settings Management

 Date” will have the time adjusted because the initial date will now be localized in Pacific Time.

 The Notification Preferences Page is where you can configure who (if anyone) receives notifications about your company.
-You can configure who should recieve notifications regarding campaign and News Feed Card delivery, technical errors.
+You can configure who should receive notifications regarding campaign and News Feed Card delivery, technical errors.
 You can also specify recipients for the weekly analytics report.
 For most notifications, Braze supports email and webhook channels.

 The available notifications are in the table below: